plukevdh/weatherize/README.md

 Emoji in Slack usernames is pretty 👌.
 But what if we could make it mean something?

-Using this small JS script, you can have your profile info reflect the local weather at will using the [Forecast.io](Forecast.io) API.
+Using this small JS script, you can have your profile info reflect the local weather [powered by Dark Sky](https://darksky.net/poweredby/).

 Slack will append your weather emoji to the `last_name` field in your profile so that it will show up in your Slack client for all to see.